mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/README.ExtensionMethods.md

   - [2.4.
 Conclusion](#24-conclusion)
 - [3.
 See Also](#3-see-also)

-## 1. Static Methods and Static Class
+## 1. Static Classes and Static Methods

 Object-oriented programming is not always beneficial.
-Static methods and a static class are language constructs committed to work without engaging object-oriented programming.
+Static constructs like static classes and static methods are language concepts committed to work without engaging object-oriented programming.
 There are several compelling reasons to use static constructs in CSharp.
 For example, static methods within a static class serve as utility functions.
-They allow you to group implementation of related responsibility without any need to other with creating an instance.
+They allow you to group implementation of related responsibilities without creating an instance.

-The `StaticClass` is an example and examples illustrating the use of the static class are located in the `StaticClassTestMethod`.
-After opening the test you may use the alt+F12 key to have both definitions on the screen.
-We will not discuss them in detail but there are a few things that need to be underlined.
-Especially, I will not discuss the issues related to the programming language itself.
+The [StaticClass][StaticClass] is an example of a static class.
+The [StaticClassTestMethod][StaticClassTestMethod] illustrating the usage of the static class is located in the [StaticClassTest][StaticClassTest].
+We will not discuss them in detail, but a few things need to be underlined.
+In particular, I will not discuss the issues related to the programming language itself.
 So if you need detailed information about the syntax of the static class definition you must check out the CSharp user guide.

 The static class construct has unique characteristics that set it apart from regular (non-static) classes.
 A static class is defined using the `static` keyword.
-It can only contain **static members** (methods, fields, properties).
+It can only contain static members (methods, fields, properties).
 Unlike non-static classes, a static class cannot be instantiated.
-You cannot create an instance of it using the `new` operator.
+In other words, you cannot create an instance of it using the `new` operator.
 Since there's no instance variable, you access the members of a static class directly using the definition name itself.
-For example, if you have a static class named `StaticClass` with a public static method called `StaticClassInitializer`, you invoke it like this:
+For example, if you have a static class named [StaticClass][StaticClass] with a public static method called `StaticClassInitializer`, you invoke it like this:

 ``` CSharp
       StaticClass.StaticClassInitializer(3.0, 1.0);